Vena Sera

 Vena Sera is the fourth studio album by American rock band Chevelle, released on April 3, 2007, through Epic Records.
 Many of the tracks on this album were based on material from unreleased songs the band had previously recorded.
-The term "Vena Sera" is ungrammatical Latin for "vein liquids".
+The term "Vena Sera" is ungrammatical Latin for "vein liquids" or "it's too late".

 Vena Sera is the first Chevelle album with bassist Dean Bernardini, the brother-in-law of fellow members Pete and Sam Loeffler.
 It would also be the second and final album produced by Michael "Elvis" Baskette, marking the first time Chevelle maintained the same producer for a second record.

 The first single, "Well Enough Alone", was released to radio stations on February 13, 2007, but a CD single would not be available until March 6.

 The album debuted at number 12 in the United States with sales of approximately 62,000.
 This was less than their previous album, This Type of Thinking (Could Do Us In).
-On May 28, 2020, it was certified gold with sales of over 500,000 units sold.
+On May 28, 2020, it was certified gold by the RIAA with sales of over 500,000 units sold.

 Composition

-Vena Seras genre has been described as alternative metal and hard rock.
-The working title for "Saturdays" was "Saturdays of Our Youth".
+Vena Seras genre has been described as alternative metal and hard rock, The working title for "Saturdays" was "Saturdays of Our Youth".